rickhowe/sample/README.md

 * identify either of unified, context, or normal "ed-style" diff format
 * find corresponding changed lines to be compared
 * split each line to a list of diff units based on the `g:DiffUnit` variable
-* compare them and find the changed and added units
+* compare them and find the changed and added units using a builtin `diff()` function
 * show those units in single or several syntax highlights based on the `g:DiffColors` variable